0 of 24 questions completed

 - Question 22 of 24

-What is the minimum age requirement in the UK for people to be able to drink wine or beer with a meal in a hotel or restaurant as long as they are with someone over 18?CorrectIncorrect
+What is the minimum age requirement in the UK to drink wine or beer with a meal provided you are with someone over 18?CorrectIncorrect

 When they are 16, people can drink wine or beer with a meal in a hotel or restaurant (including eating areas in pubs) as long as they are with someone over 18.